webforj/webforj-documentation/docs/installation/local.md

 <a name='section2'></a>

-## 2. BBj Download and Installation
+## 2. BBj download and installation

 <b>While following this step, be sure that you install the BBj version that corresponds to the same webforJ version. </b><br/><br/>